 Even though it’s commonly found throughout history, the Indian Cobra is still very deadly.
 The venom of the Indian cobra can paralyze a full-grown man and even trigger a heart attack within 15 minutes.

 Saw-Scaled Vipers Make A Scary Sound

 The Saw-Scaled Viper has one of the most intimidating names.
-It’s called Saw-Scaled because they will rub sections of its body together and the scales produce a “sizzling” sound to warn off predators.
+It’s called Saw-Scaled because it will rub sections of its body together and the scales produce a “sizzling” sound to warn off predators.

 Sea Snakes Can Sneak Up On You In The Water

 The only thing scarier than a venomous land snake is a Sea Snake that can sneak up on you while you’re swimming.
 Sea Snakes are found along the coasts of Southeast Asia and throughout the Pacific Ocean.
-They are completely aquatic and their tail looks like a paddle to move them along.
+They are completely aquatic and their tails look like a paddle to move them along.